In this course, we will use the following definitions:

 You can also create group of attributes to have multiple files in the same directory:

-We want to export the state of our system represented by an int system_enabled
+We want to export the state of our system represented by an int system_enabled global variable in a human-readable form in the file located at

 static int system_enabled;